leowcy/preconf-avs-design/README.md

 ## 📋 Overview
 Design an Active Validator Service(AVS) on EigenLayer that provides credible preconfirmations for Eth transactions.

 ---

 ## 🎯 Target
 - Low lantency: Offer a solution with ~100ms processing time.
 - Highly secure: Make sure the preconfirmation AVS service is credible to both user and validator.
 - Incentive: Include reasonable mechanism to reward/punish validators' activites.
-Be attractive to more validators.
 - Compatibility: Can be easily integrated with L1 networks and reuse some features from Eigenlayer restaking.

 ---